Welcome from the Chancellor

 About the Chancellor

-Five residential campuses compose Rutgers–New Brunswick, each with its own personality and identity — Busch is a hub for the sciences, medicine, and engineering; College Avenue is home to the humanities and social sciences; Cook, where the land-grant mission of the university originated, houses expertise in the agricultural and environmental studies, and food science; Douglass is noted for women’s leadership and the arts; and, Livingston is where you will find business and professional studies.
+As you visit the five residential campuses at Rutgers–New Brunswick, you’ll find that each has its own unique environment and personality — Busch is a nexus for engineering, medicine, and the sciences; College Avenue is home to the humanities and social sciences; Cook, where the land-grant mission of the university began, houses expertise in the agricultural and environmental studies, and food science; Douglass is noted for women’s leadership and the arts, and is the home of Douglass Residential College, which recently celebrated its 100th anniversary; and, Livingston is where you will find business and professional studies.

-Chancellor, Rutgers University–New Brunswick
+Interim Chancellor, Rutgers University–New Brunswick